Saibhargavkarnati/Folder-Explorer/README.md

 # Folder-Explorer

-This is a java based Folder Explorer application with the help of IO Stream, AWT/Swing with event handling .
+This is a java based Folder Explorer application with the help of I/O Stream, AWT/Swing with event handling .
 It comes with various features like date-time of modification, file properties(mainly metadata).

 This project has been as a part of my Oops project.